 She has called Madison county sheriff's, they refuse to take him to jail.There is children in the home my mother has custody of a 5 year old and 2 year old.
 My brother is on that crystal meth and he is in a pain clinic as well he has his son pee in a cup when he goes also they sell there sons...
 Read more »

 Hello, you should seek an elder law attorney immediately.
 If true, this may be elder abuse and there is an order of protection that a court can order.
 Please contact an attorney in north Alabama to help you help your mother.
 Best of luck to you and your family.

 In Alabama, and dad wants to see his son like crazy but no one in the family will help him to see his 5 year old son because they 'don't want to get involved'.
-She has a restraining order against the dad because he yelled at her last year (she is one of those who is using the system to her...
+She has a restraining order against the dad because he yelled at her last year (she is one of those who is using the system...
 Read more »

 If this is an Alabama matter, I will comment as follows: take the order, which was issued by a court based on your conduct, and see what it says.
 If it says you can't contact the child -- then you can't contact the child.
-Your remedy is to go back to Court and ask the Court to grant visitation of...Read more »
+Your remedy is to go back to Court and ask the Court to grant...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.